yo-wotop/7z-tools/README.md

 ## Installation

 Python 3.7+ is required in order to use dataclasses.
-A lower version of Python3 may be used if a user replaces all instances of dataclasses with normal classes, as this won't impact core functionality.
-The `dataclasses` module may be pip installed directly (`pip install dataclasses`), or included via:
+Additional modules may be added through pip:

 ```
 pip install -r requirements.txt
 ```

 ## Usage